daysch/groceries/README.md

 Each time you start a new session, export your instacart username and password on the command line.

-To change which stores are being checked, edit the "STORES" variable in instacart.py.
+To change which stores are being checked, edit the `STORES` variable in instacart.py.

 ## Running
 Edit shopping_list.txt to contain your shopping list (see below).